chirpy2605/voron/V0/5015_Toolhead/README.md

 It fits the standard Voron v0.1 and v0.2 X carriages (and the MGN9C mod X carriages).

-This toolhead should not lose any X or Z travel.
+This toolhead should not lose any X or Z axis travel.
 There should be no Y axis loss on the v0.2, but on the v0.1 it may tap the door/tophat.
-The v0 and those with raised/square tophat/top frames should have no issues.
+Those with raised/square tophat/top frames should have no issues.

 [![Video](images/photo.jpg)](https://youtu.be/6vcyqFZt47E)